-With its unpredictable traffic and road rules that are vastly different from home, Bali isn’t the place to try riding a scooter for the first time.
+With its unpredictable traffic and road rules that are vastly different from home, Bali isn’t the place to try riding a moped for the first time.
 If you don’t have prior experience, we recommend avoiding them.
-They might be popular with tourists, but accidents are common, so think twice before you hire a scooter.
+They might be popular with tourists, but accidents are common, so think twice before you hire a moped.

 If you’re planning on driving or riding, you will need to get an International Driving Permit (IDP) before you leave home.
 Remember to take your driver’s licence, as well as the IDP with you, and keep them both on you whenever you’re driving.
 Police in Bali are known to be very strict with tourists who don’t have a licence and you’ll be lumped with a heavy fine if you don’t have one.